Common questions

 Solution

-2. Poll the Full node you read from with sui_getTransactionBlock to determine when the transaction is indexed by the Full node.
+2. Poll with sui_getTransactionBlock to determine when the transaction's effects have been processed the Full node you're polling.
 The waitForTransactionBlock method in our and Mysten's TypeScript SDKs makes this easy, e.g.

 1. let txData = await shinamiNodeClient.waitForTransaction({